divyadhimaan/campusCart/readme.md

-# Flash - Deliver to your Doorsteps
+# CampusCart - Deliver to your Doorsteps

-• A one-stop online shopping platform for shopping from all the shops within campus during covid times.
+A comprehensive online shopping platform designed to serve students during the COVID-19 pandemic, allowing them to shop conveniently from all campus stores.

-• It provides an option to browse through various food items, stationary and cosmetic items and to be able to order online and opt for delivery to hostel doors.
+• The platform enables users to browse a wide range of items, including food, stationery, and cosmetics, and place online orders with the option for delivery directly to their hostel doors.

-• Designed to save the students’ time, provide them with delivery facilities, maintain social distancing, and manage the shops in an organized way
+• Built to save students time, it also offers a seamless delivery service, ensuring social distancing is maintained.
+The platform efficiently organizes store operations, streamlining both the shopping and delivery experience.

 ![](image/home.jpg)